by Andrea M. Darcy

 5. Call the right person.

 Using the body-based techniques above, you have created a gap between you and your distress big enough to take a more powerful action against your destructive thoughts.
-Our next piece in this series will be on tactics to work through suicidal thoughts.
-But you know the best one already – reach out.
+You know the best one already… reach out.

 If you are desperate to talk to someone, but just don’t have someone to trust, do call a hotline.
 Don’t feel weird about it.
 Millions of people call these hotlines each year.
 That’s what they are there for.
 Don’t feel it’s not manly, either.
 Reaching out for help is a strong thing to do, and there is a hotline in the UK just for men (listed below).
 The trained listeners on the other end of the line are happy to talk to you.
 They are there because they want to be.
 They want to help you.
 Just call.